crsl4/llasso/code-log.md

 the solution was to rebuild the R installation with --enable-R-shlib and to add $R_HOME/lib to the LD_LIBRARY_PATH.
 ```
 So, I need to open another HGCC ticket.
 We are waiting for this.
 It was fixed by changing the version of R (needed 3.4+).
 It is ok that the two scripts are separated, but I will run `llasso-post-sel-preparation.jl` inside `llasso-script.jl`.
+This was fixed by updating R to 3.4.

-So, we need to copy all the scripts to HGCC and the data:
+Now, we need to copy all the scripts to HGCC and the data:
 ```shell
 ssh csolislemus@hgcc.genetics.emory.edu
 mkdir 22q